fastai/fastkaggle/README.md

 ### Competition

-This little library is where I’ll be putting snippets of stuff which are useful on Kaggle.
+This little library is where I putt snippets of stuff which are useful on Kaggle.
 Functionality includes the following:

 It defines `iskaggle` which is `True` if you’re running on Kaggle: